fredokun/cl-jupyter/Readme.md

     python3 ./install-cl-jupyter.py  --lisp=ccl

-**Note**: cl-jupyter seems to work better with CCL on MacOS (but on Linux everything's fine with SBCL).
+**Note**: cl-jupyter seems to work better with CCL on MacOS but on Linux everything's fine with SBCL and it is the most tested configuration.
+Alas, it seems cl-jupyter does *not* work on Windows (I cannot try myself).
+ If using a VM I would recommend the Linux/SBCL configuration.

 As an optional step, you can pre-install the quicklisp dependencies to avoid a veeeerrrry long first startup.